Skip to content

 3. Special Eligibility for Students

-Some free tablet programs specifically target students and low-income households.
-You may be eligible if you enrolled in :
+Certain free tablet programs are designed specifically to help students in low-income households succeed academically.
+You may be eligible if a student in your home participates in:

 • Free or reduced-price school lunch programs